 No, supplemental dental coverage is optional and signing up for a Delta Dental plan is completely up to you.

 Q: How do I enroll in one of the supplemental Delta Dental plans?

 To request an optional supplemental Delta Dental enrollment form, please contact SCAN Member Services.

-If you’re new to SCAN, you can enroll in Delta Dental within 60 days of your effective date.
+If you’re new to SCAN, you can enroll in Delta Dental within two calendar months of your effective date.
 After we receive your completed dental enrollment form, your dental coverage will start on the first of the following month.

 For example, if we receive your completed dental enrollment form on Feb.
 15, you can start using your supplemental dental benefits on March 1.

-If you’re already a SCAN member and you’re not currently enrolled in a supplemental dental plan, you can enroll in a Delta Dental plan during the annual enrollment period— or AEP—which runs from Oct.
+If you’re already a SCAN member and you’re not currently enrolled in a supplemental dental plan, you can enroll in a Delta Dental plan from Oct.
 15 to Dec.
-7 each year, or within two calendar months from Jan.
+31, or within two calendar months from Jan.
 1.

 Q: How can I find or change a dentist?

 To find a new dentist or change to another one, visit the Delta Dental website.
 The “Find a Dentist” search tool lets you search by distance, location, dentist name, practice name or keyword.
 You can choose a different dentist at any time.
 Once you select a dentist, you'll need to call Delta Dental to switch to the new dentist.

 Or if it’s easier for you, you can call Delta Dental customer service at 1-855-830-6583 (TTY: 711).